Sacred Heart Church (Columbus, Ohio)

 Sacred Heart Church is a parish church of the Diocese of Columbus in the Italian Village neighborhood of Columbus, Ohio.
-The parish was founded in 1875, making it the third-oldest parish in the diocese.
+The parish was founded in 1875, making it the third-oldest Catholic parish in the city.
 The current Tudor Gothic church was completed in 1923.

 History

 Around 1852 or 1853, William Phelan, of Lancaster, Ohio, willed to the diocese four acres of land, which became the grounds of Sacred Heart.
 This tract of land forms a square bounded by Summit Street, First Avenue, Second Avenue and Hamlet Street.
 The land was given with the stipulation that it was to be used for "religious and educational purposes and none other."
 As early as 1875, the lot was in the midst of a rapidly growing Catholic population which was seeking homes north of the Union Station.

 Father Elis made pastor

-In May 1875, Bishop Rosecrans determined that a combination school and church should be built, and commissioned Fr.
+In May 1875, Sylvester Rosecrans, then bishop of Columbus determined that a combination school and church should be built, and commissioned Fr.
 John B. Eis, who had been assistant at Holy Cross Church from 1872 to 1875, to build the new parish.
 On September 5 the cornerstone was laid by Bishop Sylvester Rosecrans.
 The structure was completed in the spring of 1876, and on Easter Sunday, April 16, Mass was celebrated in it for the first time.
-Very Rev. John B. Hemsteger performed the dedication in the absence of the Bishop.
+John B. Hemsteger performed the dedication in the absence of Rosecrans.